-On December 24, 2009, six migrant workers were working on a 40-foot swing-stage at a

-Toronto high-rise building when the scaffolding broke in half and collapsed, plunging the men 13 stories to the ground.
+On December 24, 2009, six migrant workers were working on a 40-foot swingstage at a Toronto high-rise building when the scaffolding broke in half and collapsed, plunging the men 13 stories to the ground.
 Four of the workers were killed and one seriously injured.
-The sixth worker-the only one wearing fall arrest protectionwas able to reach a nearby balcony unharmed.
+The sixth worker-the only one wearing fall arrest protection-was able to reach a nearby balcony unharmed.

 Employed by Metron Construction Corporation of Toronto, the workers were conducting balcony restoration on an apartment building.
 Metron plead guilty to one count of criminal negligence causing death and was fined \$750,000.
-The project manager was sentenced to 3.5 years in prison after being found guilty of four counts of criminal negligence causing death and one count of criminal negligence causing harm.
 Convictions and significant fines under the Occupational Health and Safety Act and its regulations were also handed down in the matter.